 I’ll leave you with one last bit of advice.
 The best way to learn how to mentor is to have a mentor yourself.
 Feel like you need help cultivating those developmental leadership skills?
 Find a mentor or coach for yourself.
 There’s no reason to do this alone.
 In fact, there are plenty of reasons—including saving time and money over the long-term—to reach out for help in taking your leadership skills to the next level.

 In just two and a half days, the Practice Freedom Summit will immerse you in the strategies that will set you free and forever change the landscape of your practice.
-Personally connect with and learn from leaders in the industry who WANT for your success, and who will provide you with the motivation and clear, actionable steps to get you there.
+Personally connect with and learn from leaders in the industry who WANT for your success.